microsoft/pxt-calliope/docs/projects/rc-car/connect.md

 # Connect

+## Step 4: Remote control

 https://youtu.be/XXesoUC0XBU

-We are going to use radio to remote control the toy car.
+We can use the radio on the @boardname@ to control the toy car remotely.
-A second @microbit@ will send commands to control the throttle and the steering.
+A second @boardname@ will send commands to control the throttle and the steering.

 ```blocks-ignore
 let steering = 0